-For an opt-out system to be effective, publishers must take responsibility for fulfilling the requests of American citizens.
-Unfortunately, this does not always happen.
-While some publishers do take strides to fulfill opt-out requests, far too many residents continue to receive phone books despite their best efforts to opt out.
-Even when an opt-out request is successfully fulfilled, most phone book companies resume mailings after 1-3 years, creating added stress for long-time residents who have to continuously re-submit their opt-out request.
-For this reason, PSI developed the following letter to publishers, urging them to better publicize opt-out options and consistently follow through with opt-out requests.
+While publishers are taking strides to fulfill opt-out requests, far too many residents continue to receive phone books despite opting out.
+Even when an opt-out request is successfully fulfilled, most phone book companies resume mailings after 1-3 years, creating added stress for long-time residents who must continuously re-submit their opt-out request.

 Dear [Publisher Name]: